 LPDL budgeted for and hired co-op students in 2021 through 2024 and plans to continue this practice in the future.
-Due to changes in the mix of Linesmen and experienced Linesmen and 2 Engineering Technologists between 2021 and 2024.
+Due to changes in the mix of Linesmen and Engineering Technologists over the past few years, LPDL has hired 5 fully qualified and experienced Linesmen and 2 Engineering Technologists between 2021 and 2024.
 LPDL currently has one 3rd Year Apprentice Powerline Journeyperson.
-For the next three years, work environment for employees and the public.
+For the next three years, LPDL is at an appropriate level of proficient versus apprentice workers to maintain a safe work environment for employees and the public.
 One Junior Linesman and one new Engineering Technologist is budgeted for 2024 and 2025 respectively, to plan for one vacant Journeymen Linesman position and the increase in customer requirements in the next three to five years.